monika6my/Genetic-Algorithms/README.md

 # GAA
-As a part of coursework of the course GAA (Genetic Algorithms and Analysis), we created solved the problems of N-Queens,  and built code for applicable genetic algorithms with suitable parameters.
+As a part of coursework of the course GAA (Genetic Algorithms and Analysis), we applied genetic algorithms to solve the N-Queens and Knapsack problems, and an NP-hard problem of Symbolic Regression.